mfaurel/mfaurel/README.md

 [![Linkedln](https://img.shields.io/badge/LinkedIn-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/MichaelFaurel/)

-I'm a passionate devops engineer, former developer, technical architect with a phd in... geosciences.
+I'm a passionate devops engineer & technical architect with a phd in... geosciences.
 I live in France.
 My passion for IT lies with dreaming up ideas and making them come true.
 I am also an open-source enthusiast, I love how collaboration and knowledge sharing makes the world better.

 <div align="center" >